 Parameter Description timestamp Start time of the period that the forecast targets (ISO format).
 End time can be calculated based on freq parameter present in the message header. baseline Forecasted load of the metering point (e.g., building) if the current control plan is followed.
 Flexibilities that are activated will modify the baseline.
 The values are represented in kW are refer to the average power during the time period. down Down flexibility provided for the given time period (kW).
-Down flexibility means reduction of the load with respect to baseline in the same forecast message. up Up flexibility provided for the given time period (kW).
-Up flexibility means increase of the load with respect to baseline in the same forecast message. capacity The capacity (kWh) for the down flexibility in the given period.
-The capacity means the total energy down flexibility in the given period. max_capacity The maximum capacity (kWh) for the down flexibility.
-The capacity for the up flexibility can be calculated by subtracting capacity from the maximum capacity. allocated_flexibility Used to represent how much flexibility has been allocated.
+Down flexibility means reduction of the load with respect to baseline in the same forecast message.

+up Up flexibility provided for the given time period (kW).
+Up flexibility means increase of the load with respect to baseline in the same forecast message. down_capacity The capacity (kWh) for the down flexibility in the given period.
+The down capacity represents the total energy down flexibility starting from the given period.
+The down capacity can be used to estimate the number of consecutive down flexibility periods that can be activated. up_capacity The capacity (kWh) for the up flexibility in the given period.
+The down capacity represents the total energy down flexibility starting from the given period.
+The down capacity can be used to estimate the number of consecutive down flexibility periods that can be activated. allocated_flexibility Used to represent how much flexibility has been allocated.
+Negative value indicates down flexibility (decrease compared to the old baseline) and positive up flexibility.
 The purpose of this parameter is mainly to notify the aggregator on how much flexibility the AFM estimates to be able to obtain.
 It should be noted that this attribute does not provide any new information that cannot be obtained by comparing different forecasts (its purpose is mainly to provide all the relevant information without the need to track previous forecasts).
 The flexibility allocation is taken into account in the baseline (i.e., the baseline is modified with respect to the allocation) and this attribute basically reflects the change compared to the previous baseline forecast before the modification.